PataTine24/learnhelper_api/readme.md

 After all this is done, congrats, you have access to my database schema ;) Go into your mysqlmodule.py and test it to run (with PyCharm it should already work like this)

-** NOTE: If you get databse errors or no results or whatsover, please make sure you use the latest SQL querrys provied. in worst case, drop the DB and let the 2 querrys run over again.
+** NOTE: If you get database errors or no results or whatsover, please make sure you use the latest SQL querrys provied.
+In worst case, drop the DB and let the 2 querrys run over again.
-Sometimes while doing the coding we realize some querrys werent perfect/are missing and we change/add them.
+Sometimes, while doing the coding, we realize some querrys were not perfect or are missing.
+So we changed or added them.

 ## Naming of different things with PY and MySQL
 ### Python